 1. Keep a Journal

 When traveling, it’s very easy to forget name places, unusual spellings, flora and fauna species, and descriptions of the images photographed.
 A small notebook with pen attached, will keep you organized when you peruse your files at the trip’s conclusion.
 Include local lore in your notes when applicable, as well as correct spellings of locations, buildings, and people included in your images.
+Some people decide to keep their journals online through social media platforms like Instagram and Facebook.
+I’ve heard some people like to keep track of all of this by using a link in bio to make changes to their cross-platform story easier.
+But it’s different for everyone so experiment and find what you like.

 2. Make Acquaintance